 Table 3.5 shows the gender and ethnicity distributions across departments at UNM.
 A pie chart for gender and ethnicity for tenured and tenure-track STEM faculty at UNM is shown in Figure 3.3 as well as a similar figure for non tenure-track faculty in Figure 3.4.
 The data indicates that a greater number of ethnicities are represented among tenure-track faculty than non-tenure track faculty.
 White males represent 61% of STEM tenure-track faculty and white females make up 15% of STEM tenure-track faculty.
-Among non-white categories, Asian males are the most represented at 9.8% of STEM tenured-track faculty.
+Among non-white categories, Asian males are the most represented at 9.8% of STEM tenure-track faculty.

-Table 3.6/Figures 3.5 and 3.6: Women as a percentage of all STEM New Hires at UNM, 2007-2009
+Table 3.6/Figures 3.5 and 3.6: Women as a percentage of all STEM New Hires at UNM, 2007-2009 since 2007, with 43% in 2007 and 40% in 2009.
+The total number of new hires in STEM has decreased by over half since 2007.

 Table 3.6 and Figures 3.5 and 3.6 show the percentage of female new hires over time at UNM.
-The percentage of new hires that were women at UNM has been relatively constant since 2007, with 43% in 2007 and 40% in 2009.
-The total number of new hires in STEM has decreased by over half since 2007.
+The percentage of new hires that were women at UNM has been relatively constant